d0tmatrix/duckmunch/README.md

 Auth: admin / feedtheduck5

 ### Running this app
+---

 Environment variables are confirgured in a `.env` file locally and via `now.json` in production.

 ###### .env

 Follows usual syntax: `variableName=somesecret` and lives at project root.
 These variables are available as `process.env.variableName` in api folder files after running `yarn startDev`.
-For the front end to pick up vars in this file, they must start with `REACT_APP_variableName` and be referenced as such in front end code.
+For the front end to pick up vars in this file, they must start with `REACT_APP_` and be referenced as such in front end code.
+See [create react app docs](https://create-react-app.dev/docs/adding-custom-environment-variables/)

 ###### now.json
 Configuration for deployments at https://zeit.co, best when paired with the now cli.
-Add secrets to your now account with `now secrets add <somesecret>` If you've been given access to a team `now switch <teamname>`
+Add secrets to your now account with `now secrets add <somesecret>` If you've been given access to a team use `now switch <teamname>` to make use of the relevant secrets.

-#### Commands
+##### Workflows
 - after cloning the repo, install dependencies by running `yarn` from this directory
-- Start local development: `yarn startDev` runs the app at http://localhost:3333 (you can change the port by updating the dev command and the proxy field, both from package.json)
+- Start local development: `yarn startDev` runs the app at http://localhost:3333 (you can change the port by updating the dev command and the proxy field, both in package.json)
-- Deployment to zeit.co: `now`
+- Deployment via zeit.co's cli tool: run `now` from the project root
 - test: `yarn test`

-# Tech Overview

-**Approach**
+### Approach
+---

-At the core, this project is a web form.
-A user wants to visit the web app and submit some data.
-This data is saved and can be represented back to the scientist to consult.
-I decided on two routes only, one to represent the form and issue a post request to the back end to save "feeds" and another to request that data and represent it in a table.
+At the core, this project is a web form posting an array of objects to a back end for saving in a mongo database so it can be represented back to a scientist to consult for their Phd thesis.
+I decided on two routes only, one to render the form that collects the data needed to create the "feed" objects and another to request that data and represent it in a table if correct credentials are provided.
 I used basic HTTP auth for the dashboard route so that the data wasn't available to anyone who happened on the url, but given that this is crowdsourced information, security at this level was not a large concern.
+HTTP Basic auth is considered secure enough when transmitted over https, it's just unconventional at this point to login via a browser prompt.
+JWT or browser Cookies would be used in place of Basic auth if this application had more than one user who required authentication.

 My intention was to create a form that was as simple and conversational as possible.
-I considered going the question by question route (like Typeform) but opted for something simpler that still represented the data being submitted in a conversation tone, reinforced by the low key nature of Paper.css.
+I considered going the question by question route (like Typeform) but opted for something simpler that still represented the data being submitted in a conversational tone, reinforced by the low key nature of Paper.css.
 The data being submitted is essentially one sentence: how many ducks did you feed what, when and where?
-I strove to create a form that essentially poses this question and makes it easy to answer.
+I strove to create a form that poses this question and makes it easy to answer (ie minimal navigation or reasoning required on the user's behalf).

-Given there are only two routes, I bypassed installing `react-router-dom` and instead used basic ternary operator routing based on `window.location`.
-Any more routes or authentication schemes and I would install a router right away.
+Given there are only two routes, I bypassed installing `react-router-dom` and instead used a ternary operator to route based on `window.location`.

-At the fore was familiarity in chosing the stack.
-With only 10 hours, I couldn't spend time learning anything, as it is, I did reach for a library I'd never used (DayJs), however it's API is so like moment which I know well this was not an issue.
+In chosing the stack, priority was given to familiarity.
+With only 10 hours, I couldn't spend time learning anything.
+As it is, I did reach for a library I'd never used (DayJs), however it's API is so like moment.js, that I know well, that this was not an issue.

+### Stack
+---

 **Database**: MongoDb running at mlab